fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 ## Mining TestNet

-We encourage people to set their nodes on TestNet to allow mining.
+We encourage people to set their nodes on Testnet to allow mining.
 This is a great way to earn some test QRL and helps the *small* network validate transactions and propagate blocks more efficiently.

 - Please note that most virtual private server providers dis-allow mining operations on shared resources.
 This may end up in a ban from the 3rd party system.
 - There is no need for mining pools and GPU mining on the testnet, save that hash power for the real network.
-- TestNet QRL is not traded, and is not worth any real value. *This is only a test...*
+- Testnet QRL is not traded, and is not worth any real value. *This is only a test...*

 #### Enable Mining

-To enable mining on your TestNet node, simply add the following to the `~/.qrl/config.yml` file and restart the node to pickup the changes.
+To enable mining on your Testnet node, simply add the following to the `~/.qrl/config.yml` file and restart the node to pickup the changes.

 ```bash
 mining_enabled: True